futjikato/HAW-SE-XMPP/API.md

  *Exception Error*
   Thrown if either argument is null or undefined or if any of the arguments fields or values are invalid.

+- **addContact(string jid, object item)**

+ Adds the contact with the specified JID to the client's roster and sends an authorization request to the contact.

+ *param jid*
+ A string that specifies the JID of the contact to add.

+ *param item*
+  If specified, this parameter is an object made up of the following fields, all of which are optional:

+    * 'name'
+      the name under which the contact will be added to the client's contact list.
+    * 'groups'
+      An array of strings each of which specifies the name of a group the contact will be added to.

+ The item parameter is optional and may be omitted.

+ *Exception Error*
+  Thrown if the jid argument is null or undefined or if any of the arguments fields or values are invalid.

+- **removeContact(string jid)**

+ Removes the contact with the specified JID from the client's roster.

+ *param jid*
+ A string that specifies the JID of the contact to remove from the client's roster.

+ *Exception Error*
+  Thrown if the jid argument is null or undefined.

 - **close()**

   Closes the connection to the XMPP server.